MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 Terraform supports several options for authenticating to Azure.
 The following techniques are covered in this article:

-- [Authenticate via Microsoft account](#authenticate-via-microsoft-account): This is the recommended way to authenticate when using Terraform interactively.
+- When using Terraform interactively, [authenticating via Microsoft account](#authenticate-via-microsoft-account) is recommended.
-- [Authenticate via Azure service principal](#authenticate-via-azure-service-principal): This is one preferred way to authenticate when using Terraform from code.
+- When using Terraform from code, [authenticating via Azure service principal](#authenticate-via-azure-service-principal) is one recommended way.

 ### Authenticate via Microsoft account